 Year on year the popularity and attendance of group exercise classes keeps on growing.
-Ranging from 30 minute fast classes through to hour long training sessions, this format of training can offer both physiological and psychological benefits as well as the social inclusion of attending a group exercise environment.
+Ranging from 30 minute fast classes through to hour long training sessions, the benefits of group exercise classes is both physiological and psychological as well as the social inclusion in the group exercise environment.

 Exercising in a group environment can not only be challenging but a lot more fun than just working out on your own.
 You may also find that the people in the classes have similar goals and likes so it is a great social environment and a chance to meet new, like minded people.
 Working out in an environment where everyone else is exercising towards the same goal and having the encouragement of an instructor to guide you through the class can greatly improve your motivation.